bafg-bund/csl-tools/docs/SOP_msp_nist_import.md

 ---

 ### Collision energy (CE)
-Collision energy used for fragmentation.
+Collision energy used for fragmentation in volts.

 - CE can be written as `20` or `20.00`
 - Multiple CEs: